 - Beat the eggs in the mixing bowl until uniform, thick and lemon yellow.

 - Add the pumpkin to the bowl and beat to combine with the egg-sugar mix.

 - Sift the flour over the mix and sprinkle the spices over.
 Fold together.

 - Add the milk and gently fold it in.

 - Allow the mix to rest for 30 minutes — no more and no less!

 - Pour into the pie shell.

 - Bake in the lower half of the oven for about 25 minutes, then reduce the temperature to 350°F and move the pie to the upper half of the oven.

 - Place the foil dome over the pie.
 Bake for another 35-60 minutes, or until a knife inserted in the center comes out clean

-To add pie crust cutouts, simply prep the cutouts from crust scraps.
-You can hand cut, form or use cookie cutters.
+- Prep the cutouts from crust scraps, if you have any.
+You can hand cut, form them or use cookie cutters.